mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/01-REST-OpenAPI.md

 ## Definition

-This runtime first requires the definition of a component typically called `api` and to do this it provides a `build` function that accepts the module and some runtime specific parameters.
+This runtime first requires the definition of an API component, typically created using the `rest.build` function.
+This function accepts the implemented Mondrian module and several runtime-specific configuration parameters.

 ```ts showLineNumbers
 import myModule from './my-module'